NoCodeFlo/automated-sb-websites/readme.md

 	•	iterations/: Per-step prompts and responses for traceability

 When `VERCEL_API_KEY` (or `V0_API_KEY`) is set and `SKIP_V0` is not set, the API also creates a v0 project + chat, waits for the initial chat version, deploys it, and returns deployment info in the response JSON under `deployment.webUrl`.

+Optional:
+- Set `VERCEL_ALIAS` (or `V0_ALIAS`) to a domain/subdomain to attempt assigning an alias to the final deployment (uses Vercel API `POST /v2/aliases`).
+If the alias requires adding the domain to the project first, the API will attempt to add it and retry.

 ⸻